TDGerve/MagmaPandas/docs/source/models.rst

      - shishkina2010

 Errors are uncertainties on calibrations, as reported in their original publications.
-For fitted Fe3Fe2 errors, please see the `Fe3Fe2 error documentation <https://magmapandas.readthedocs.io/en/latest/notebooks/Fe3Fe2_errors.html>`_.
+Fe3Fe2 errors are fitted from a validation dataset, please see the `Fe3Fe2 error documentation <https://magmapandas.readthedocs.io/en/latest/notebooks/Fe3Fe2_errors.html>`_ for further explanation.
 For |fo2| and volatile solubility models, errors are not available